 Depending upon the size and nature of the business organizational structures vary from organization to organization.
 However, effective organizational structures are desirable for productivity and increased performance.

 Each organizational structure has its advantages and disadvantages.
 There are several types of organizational structures some of which the common types are mentioned below:

 Line structure is one of the simplest and oldest organizational structures.
 This organizational structure provides a clear division of authority and responsibility.
-In this line of organization, authority flows from the top to the bottom, and responsibility from the bottom to the top level.
+In this line of organization, authority flows from the top to the bottom and responsibility from the bottom to the top level.

 It is also known as a military organization as it was first developed and used by the military.
-In line structure, each superior is independent in taking decisions and each subordinate is directly responsible to his superior.
+In line structure, each superior is independent in making decisions and each subordinate is directly responsible to his superior.